My christmas food recipes

 Mimosa (Layered Fish Salad)

-January 9th, 2010 in Salad Recipes by MeCooking
+January 9th, 2010 in Salads by Julia Volhina

 Mimosa, as a fish layered salad, is very popular in all countries of ex-USSR.
 As well as Herring Under Fur Coat and Salad Olivier, Salad Mimosa finds its place on the table for big holiday celebrations, such as New Year, Christmas, birthdays and others.